 Upcoming Volunteer Training Dates

-Our Spring training will be starting late April, 2022.
+Our Summer training will be starting mid July 2022.
 The training consists of 50 hours and is done independently and online.
-There is a short introductory unit and then the first zoom session will be Thursday April 28th, 2022 from 7pm to 9pm.
-Sessions continue every Monday and Thursday evening from 7pm to 9pm until June 16th. (with the exception of the week of May 22nd).
+There is a short introductory unit and then the first zoom session will be Thursday July 14, 2022 from 7pm to 9pm.
+Sessions continue every Monday and Thursday evening from 7pm to 9pm until August 26th. (with the exception of the week of August 1st).
 Trainees are expected to participate in all sessions.
-The rest of the hours of training are made up through a variety of independent unit
+The rest of the hours of training are made up through a variety of independent self learning tools/units.